so-okada/twXiv/README.md

 ## Notes

 *  arXiv_feed_parser.py is a simple arXiv feed parser for twXiv.
 We use this via twXiv_daily_feed.py to regularly obtain data.

-Then, output entries of twXiv can differ from those of arXiv new submission web pages.
-First, entries of arXiv rss feeds are not necessarily the same as those of arXiv new submission web pages.
+*	Output entries of twXiv can differ from those of arXiv new submission web pages.
-	Second, under our current settings, arXiv_feed_parser of a category C gives new submissions whose primary subjects are the category C.
+	First, under our current settings, arXiv_feed_parser of a category C gives new submissions whose primary subjects are the category C.	Second, entries of arXiv rss feeds are not necessarily the same as those of arXiv new submission web pages.

 * 	On the use of metadata of arXiv articles, there is the web page of [Terms of Use for arXiv APIs](https://arxiv.org/help/api/tou).
 As